hippo-digital/tna-prototype/README.md

 **Optional**

 You can also run the `FeatureExtractor` project.
-This will output a set of JSON files to the bin directory of this project.
-These can then be copied to the `GraphBuilder\Data` folder and the `GraphBuilder` project will then load all of the results to the Neo4J instance.
-As a word of warning the FeatureExtractor can be quiet slow as it is a naive implementation currently.
+This will output a set of JSON files to the `processed` folder in the root directory of this project.
+The `GraphBuilder` project will then read all of the files into the `processed` folder load all of the results to the Neo4J instance.